 The thermostat on your air conditioning/heating system is the most obvious part of your system.
 It is probably located in the hallway of your home or some other central area.
-Homes with multiple systems have more than one.
-Many of us enjoy reading the thermostat when we are feeling warm or cold, and some models include time and temperature.
-I read mine at times to find out what time it is!
+Homes with multiple systems often have more than one.

 The thermostat on your home or business system is simply a way to turn the system on or off based upon the temperature of the space being air conditioned or heated.
 The thermostat DOES NOT change the temperature of the air coming through your air vents.
 This is commonly misunderstood.
 Some people think that if they turn the thermostat down very low, the space will cool off sooner.
 It will not.
 Nor will the space heat up quicker if the thermostat is turned up high.
 The temperature setting is the degree (plus or minus 2degrees) that the systems maintains by turning on/off.
 The thermostat works more like the temperature setting on your oven.
 Set it at your desired temperature and it will be the work of maintaining that temperature with 2degrees.